 (10) A certificate of the Chief Executive Officer stating that monitoring equipment is or is not approved monitoring equipment is conclusive proof of that fact.

-[Regulation 20F inserted in Gazette 5 Jan 2001 p.
+[Regulation 20F inserted by Gazette 5 Jan 2001 p.
 116-17.]

 20G.
 Monitoring equipment, conditions of approval of